PackagePages/LaravelPackage.com/docs/04-testing.md

 composer require --dev phpunit/phpunit
 ```

 **Note:** you might need to install a specific version if you're developing a package for an older version of Laravel.
+Also to install `orchestra/testbench`, please refer to [Orchestra Testbench](https://laravelpackage.com/02-development-environment.html#orchestra-testbench) set up on the [Development Environment](https://laravelpackage.com/02-development-environment.html) page.

 To configure PHPUnit, create a `phpunit.xml` file in the root directory of the package.
 Then, copy the following template to use an in-memory sqlite database and enable colorful reporting.